baumanab/Udacity_MachineLearningEngineer_ND/projects/smartcab/smartcab/q_learn.md

 action = random.choice(valid_actions)
 ```

 **QUESTION:** _Observe what you see with the agent's behavior as it takes random actions.
 Does the smartcab eventually make it to the destination?
 Are there any other interesting
 observations to note?_

-As consitent with the implementation the agent wanders about the grid world randomly.
+As consistent with the implementation the agent wanders about the grid world randomly.
 It infrequently reaches the destination.
 The most pertinent observations are:
 - The agent does not learn, that is, it never becomes a better driver.
 - The agent has no regard for the rules of the road, and if the gridworld was
 subject to the physical limitations of the real world, it wouldn't last very long.

-### Informat the Driving Agent
+### Inform the Driving Agent

 **QUESTION:** _What states have you identified that are appropriate for modeling the
 smartcab and environment?
 Why do you believe each of these states to be appropriate
 for this problem?_

 Inputs and states are implemented in the following manner: